by Jenn Lukens

 In 2018, Gilmartin agreed to become a pilot site for a project Keeshin is leading as a part of SAMHSA’s National Child Traumatic Stress Initiative.
 The pilot project consists of developing a pediatric-based trauma assessment and decision support tool to help primary care clinicians identify ACEs and treat trauma.
-Gilmartin had already been using the American Academy of Pediatrics’ four-step process, but the 13-question survey has given her a tangible resource to use at every well-child check, sports physical, and behavioral health consultation.
+Gilmartin had already been using the American Academy of Pediatrics’ four-step process (no longer available online), but the 13-question survey has given her a tangible resource to use at every well-child check, sports physical, and behavioral health consultation.

 The screening tool has three main components: to identify trauma in a patient’s history, to discern the severity of symptoms and the need for evidence-based treatment, and to pinpoint the risk for self-harm or suicide.

 “We’re not trying to turn [primary care providers] into mental health professionals, but we’re giving them something they can do with a family in crisis right then and there to help with the child’s trauma-related stress in a meaningful way,” said Keeshin.

 Here’s how it works: First, a survey is filled out in the waiting room by the child or parent.
 Then, it’s assessed by the medical provider.
 If trauma-related symptoms are identified, the provider teaches coping skills like belly breathing or behavioral activation.
 Using an algorithm, the provider can determine if more serious action needs to be taken, like contacting child protective services, conducting further evaluation of suicidal symptoms, or referral for evidence-based trauma treatment.